Skip to content Back to top

 The most vulnerable people – children, older people and those with health conditions – are hit hardest by air pollution.

-In Greater Manchester, NHS estates (our buildings and their grounds) contribute to our carbon emissions.
+In Greater Manchester, NHS estates (our buildings and their grounds) contribute a large part of our carbon emissions.

 However, we can reduce the amount of energy and water we use, and send less waste to landfill.